This calculator helps you to find the exact license required for your storage setup with Open-E JovianDSS, based on your individual specifications.

 Total capacity equals the sum all disks minus three.

-The unformated capacity of all disks, before RAID is applied.
+The unformatted capacity of all disks, before RAID is applied.

-The unformated capacity of all disks, after RAID is applied.
+The unformatted capacity of all disks, after RAID is applied.

 The formatted capacity factor determines data space available after formatting the disks.